jEnbuska/array-exercise/README.md

 --------

-#### Note that some (possible many) of the test might not work correctly, so they might need to be fixed.

-#### Please submit a pull-request if you when you encounter such tests
+#### If you encounter test do not work correctly or are not sufficient, please submit a pull-request 🙏